 How Much Does Profile Milling Cost?

 Profile milling and traditional milling (also known as face milling) are two types of milling with distinct purposes.
-Profile milling is used to machine profiles on workpieces, while traditional milling’s purpose is to remove material consistently so as to flatten and smooth a workpiece’s surface.
+Profile milling is used to machine profiles on workpieces, while traditional milling’s purpose is to remove material consistently to flatten and smooth a workpiece’s surface.

 How Does the Profile Milling Process Work?

-Once the workpiece is secured to the machine and setup is complete, the milling process will begin.
-Material is then removed from the workpiece using rotating cutting tools attached to the milling machine.
+Once the workpiece is secured to the machine and the setup is complete, the milling process will begin.
+Material is removed from the workpiece using rotating cutting tools attached to the milling machine.
 These cutting tools move across the workpiece according to the toolpath, removing small layers of material each time.
 Multiple passes are made until the final shape is achieved.

 What Are the Different Types of Profile Milling Processes?